Lobbying and Campaigning Contacts - Contents

 - HM Treasury.

-- Cabinet Office has an Office of Civil Society – see their Community and Society web pages.
+- Cabinet Office has an Office of Civil Society.
 The Ceremonial Secretariat deals with the honours system, including nominations.

 - How Government Works has info on government ministers and government structure/departments.